 There is no one-size-fits-all approach to trauma treatment – trauma is a deeply personal and complex experience that manifests differently in each individual stemming from various experiences, such as abuse, accidents, natural disasters, assault, combat, and neglect, to name just a few.
 It affects people in unique ways based on each individual’s psychological makeup, age, gender, life experiences and the type of trauma experienced.[1]

 The non-linear journey of recovery from trauma can also mean that certain approaches are more appropriate at different stages in the journey.
-One methodology remains a constant source of positive change, however, and this is the bottom-up approach.
+One methodology remains a constant source of positive change, however, and this is the bottom-up approach, often referred to as bottom up approach therapy within trauma-informed care.

 What Is The Bottom-Up Approach?

-The bottom-up approach to mental health treatment focuses on addressing the physiological and sensory aspects of psychological distress before delving into cognitive or emotional processing.
-In essence, it starts from the foundation—addressing bodily sensations, nervous system regulation, and basic physiological needs—before moving to higher-order cognitive functions and emotional processing.
+The bottom-up approach to mental health treatment, often described as bottom-up therapy, focuses on addressing the physiological and sensory aspects of psychological distress before engaging in cognitive or emotional processing.
+In essence, it starts from the foundation, addressing body’s sensations, nervous system regulation, and basic physiological needs, before moving to higher-order cognitive functions and emotional processing.

-This approach recognises that the body and mind are interconnected and that dysregulation in the nervous system can contribute to mental health symptoms such as anxiety, depression, and trauma-related issues.
+This approach recognises that the body and mind are interconnected and that dysregulation in the nervous system can contribute to mental health symptoms such as anxiety, depression and dysregulated feelings linked to trauma-related issues.
 The bottom-up approach aims to regulate the autonomic nervous system and promote safety and stability by targeting the body’s response to stress and trauma through mindfulness, breathwork, yoga, biofeedback, and sensory-based interventions.

 Once the body is in a state of greater regulation and the individual feels more grounded, safe, and secure, they are better equipped to engage in other forms of therapy to address deeper emotional wounds and cognitive distortions.
 Overall, the bottom-up approach emphasises the importance of creating a solid foundation of physiological well-being as a precursor to effective psychological healing and work.